 Please read the following notice carefully so you understand how we view, use and protect your personal data.

-For the purposes of data protection legislation in force from time to time the data controller is Macdonald & Company Property Limited of 2 Harewood Place, London, W1S 1BX.
+For the purposes of data protection legislation in force from time to time the data controller is Macdonald & Company Property Limited of 50 Great Marlborough Street, London, W1F 7JS.

 Please direct all queries to: email@example.com